Selenium

 Some research has indicated a geographical link between regions of selenium deficient soils and peak incidences of HIV/AIDS infection.
 AIDS appears to involve a slow and progressive decline in levels of selenium in the body.

-The products and the claims made about specific products on or through this site have not been evaluated by the United States Food and Drug Administration and are not approved to diagnose, treat, cure or prevent disease.
-The information provided on this site is for informational purposes only and is not intended as a substitute for advice from your physician or other health care professional.
+*Disclaimer: Statements made, or products sold through this website, have not been evaluated by the United States Food and Drug Administration.
+They are not intended to diagnose, treat, cure or prevent any disease.
+The information provided on this site is for informational purposes only and is not intended as a substitute for advice from your physician or other health care professional.*

 Products image are NOT always exactly as shown on the photographs.
 We try to be as accurate as possible with photos.
 Please check the Title carefully before ordering.